Scaling Enterprise SEO: Navigating Unique Challenges for Maximum Impact

 One thing we’ve seen time and time again with our customers is the constant deprioritization of SEO due to department heads and execs not understanding the importance of SEO.
 Initiatives will continue to be deprioritized when there is a lack of understanding of the why behind the project.

-This challenge is compounded at global enterprise companies when the implementation team is based in a different country or region than the marketing or SEO departments, yet this team owns all website edits.
+This challenge is compounded at global enterprise companies when the implementation team is based in a different country or region than the , yet this team owns all website edits.
 The back-end tech experts have wide-ranging (and competing) priorities, tend to manage updates across multiple regions, and are always strapped for time.
 As a result, they often deprioritize SEO implementation asks or implement them incorrectly because they don’t understand the why behind the need.

 How to solve: